BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Evaluation

-\paragraph{Instruct-Instruct Ablation.} A possible challenge is that the gains in performance are due to a multi-step pipeline rather than combining a base and instruct-tuned model.
-To demonstrate the importance of using a base model in \Sys{}, we performed an ablation where an instruct-tuned model's generations are refined by an instruct-tuned model on the GSM8K task.
-The accuracy on the test set after switching Llama-3.1-70B-Base to Instruct in the first step drops from $29.8\%$ to $25.4\%$.
-This trend held when GPT-4o was the refiner as well, with a drop from $35.8\%$ to $30.8\%$.
-At the same time, the pattern of little change in the average pairwise similarity before and after refinement remains, indicating that diversity must be introduced in the first stage.
-Having earlier established that base models are most effective at diversity, we conclude that the use of base models is a necessary component of \Sys{}.
+\paragraph{Instruct-Instruct Ablation.} To verify \Sys{}'s performance comes from the use of base models rather than the multi-step setup, we replace the base model in the first step of \Sys{} with an instruction-tuned model on the GSM8K task.
+Switching Llama-3.1-70B-Base to Instruct drops the accuracy on the test set from $29.8\%$ to $25.4\%$ when refining with Llama-3.1-70B-Instruct and from $35.8\%$ to $30.8\%$ with GPT-4o.
+At the same time, the average pairwise similarity before and after refinement remains similar, indicating that diversity must be introduced in the first stage.
+Having established that base models are most effective at seed efficient diversity, we conclude that the use of base models is a key reason for the utility of \Sys{}.
 Detailed results from this ablation are in \cref{appendix_refine}.

+\paragraph{Seed Data Scale Ablation.} We additionally investigate the advantage of \Sys{} compared to instruct-only methods as more seed data is made available.
+We evaluate results with \Sys{} and Instruct using the Llama 3.1 70B family on GSM8K, ranging the seed set size from $3$ to $3000$ and continuing to generate 1,000 examples (\cref{seed-scale-plot}).
+Each generation randomly selects three examples from the seed set for the prompt.

+\Sys{} consistently outperforms Instruct generation for small seed sets, highlighting the potential of \Sys{} in making high-quality synthetic data generation easier to adopt and realistic in low-data domains.
+The methods converge and plateau for large seed set sizes, indicating that diversity sourced from the base model's priors in \Sys{} is always at least as effective as diversity from curated seed sets.
+In our experiments, convergence between \Sys{} and Instruct generation occurred at around $100$ examples, or $10\%$ of the generated dataset size.
+We leave as future work the validation of the convergence point at larger dataset scales.